firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-commit.png" alt="Commit changes" />

-The file explorer displays all files which were changed after the last commit.
-By hovering the files and clicking the `+` (plus) the files are staged.
+The sidebar will now display all files which were changed after the last commit.
+By hovering over the files changed and clicking the `+` (plus) symbol, the files will be staged

 <img src="assets/vscode-2018-08-commit1.png" alt="Stashed Files">

-Type something in the line on top of the explorer and press the checkmark.
-The changes are now commited to your local copy.
-Now the changes have to be pushed back to GitHub.
+In the top of the sidebar (Message text box), type a short description of the changes you’ve made and then press the checkmark to commit your changes.
+The changes you made are committed to your local copy, and the next step is to push those changes to GitHub repository

 <img src="assets/vscode-2018-08-push.png" alt="Stashed Files">